 Option Description 0 Process check (Default) The agent scans the process table for the ora_dbw0, ora_smon, ora_pmon, ora_lmon, and ora_lgwr processes to verify that Oracle is running.
 In this mode, the agent also supports intelligent resource monitoring.
-1 Health check (supported on Oracle 11g and later) The agent uses the Health Check APIs from Oracle to monitor the SGA and retrieve the information about the instance.
+1 Health check The agent uses the Health Check APIs from Oracle to monitor the SGA and retrieve the information about the instance.
 If you want to use the Oracle agent's intentional offline functionality, you must enable Health check monitoring.
 The agent does not support intelligent resource monitoring in this mode.